 Help your child pick his or her “comfort object” to bring to the hospital.
 This can be any small item, such as a toy, stuffed animal, or blanket.
 Your child will be able to keep the item until surgery begins.

 You will be given specific instructions to help your child prepare for surgery.
 Carefully follow any instructions given to you by your child’s surgeon.
-Below are two instructions that are common to most surgeries:
+Below are 2 instructions that are common to most surgeries:

 1. Tell your child’s healthcare provider what medicines your child takes.
 This includes over-the-counter medicines, herbs, and supplements.
 Your child may need to stop taking certain kinds of medicines before the surgery.
 This will help to prevent bleeding and other problems during and after the surgery.